 For details of how to incorporate HTML in the Signature refer to Creating the Email Signature using HTML and Adding Merge Fields.

-For an overview of how Merge Fields are used, refer to Overview of Templates, Signatures and Merge Fields for Emails
+You can add Merge Fields to a Signature.
+For an overview of how Merge Fields are used, refer to Overview of Templates, Signatures and Merge Fields for Emails.

 Default Email Signature